StylishThemes/Wikipedia-Dark/CONTRIBUTING.md

 ## Getting Involved

-There are a number of ways to get involved with the development of this Wikipedia Dark theme for Stylish.
+There are a number of ways to get involved with the development of this Wikipedia Dark theme.
 Even if you've never contributed to an Open Source project before, we're always looking for help identifying missing styles or other issues.

 ## How to Report Style issues